 Goal: Escape Lab, Liberate Mankind From Combine Invasion

 It’s not the anticipated follow up to 2007’s Half-Life 2: Episode 2, but the recent release of the VR-only prequel, Half-Life: Alyx, at least gives us hope.
-But at least we have fond Half-Life memories, and this amazing action figure of our nerdy scientist-turned-hero, Gordon Freeman.
+Whether we receive a proper Half-Life 3 or not, at least we have fond Half-Life memories, including this amazing action figure of our nerdy scientist-turned-hero, Gordon Freeman.

 9) ISAAC CLARKE